The Seedy World of Bob Crane, TV's Colonel Hogan

 After "Hogan's Heroes" was canceled in 1971, Crane continued to act, appearing in two Disney films, "Superdad" (1974) and "Gus" (1976), and had numerous guest spots on TV shows like "Police Woman," "Ellery Queen," "Quincy," and "The Love Boat."
 He had his own TV show "The Bob Crane Show" in 1975, but it was canceled by NBC after three months.

-How did Bob Crane die you might be asking.
-Well, on Wednesday, June 28, 1978, after completing an evening performance and signing autographs for fans in the lobby, Crane returned briefly to his apartment with a longtime friend, Los Angeles video equipment salesclerk John Carpenter.
-Before they left again, Patricia called Bob, and according to Carpenter, the estranged couple argued loudly on the phone.
+On Wednesday, June 28, 1978, after completing an evening performance and signing autographs for fans in the lobby, Crane returned briefly to his Scottsdale, Arizona apartment with a longtime friend, Los Angeles video equipment salesclerk John Carpenter.
+Before Crane and Carpenter headed out on the town, Patricia called Bob, and according to Carpenter, the estranged couple argued loudly on the phone.
 Thereafter, Crane and Carpenter adjourned to a local bar, where they had drinks with two women whom they had arranged to meet.
 At about 2:00 A.M., the quartet went to the Safari coffee shop on Scottsdale Road.
 About half an hour later, John Carpenter left to pack for his return trip to Los Angeles the next morning.
 Back at his hotel room, he called Crane one final time.
 Crane was allegedly considering ending his lifestyle of heavy partying, and was therefore tired of hangers-on like Carpenter.
 During this last phone call, Bob reportedly told Carpenter that their friendship was over.

 Upon closer examination and realizing what exactly she was seeing, Berry thought "the whole wall was covered from one end to the other with blood.
 And I just sort of stood there and I was numb.
-Bob was balled up into a fetal position, lieing on his side.
-He had a cord around his neck and was tied in a bow."
-Strangely, Berry is the only crime scene witness who recollected seeing the cord tied in such a fashion.
-None of the crime scene photographs or police reports reveal a bow.
+Bob was balled up into a fetal position, lying on his side.
+He had a cord around his neck which was tied in a bow."

 There were no physical signs that a struggle had taken place, and the autopsy determined that Bob Crane was asleep when the deadly blow to the left side of his head was delivered.
 The subsequent police investigation had determined that Crane's head was struck by two separate parts of a camera tripod, inflicting two separate and deadly wounds.
 Paulette Kasieta, the first Scottsdale police officer to arrive on the scene, immediately secured the area with crime scene tape.
 At approximately 3:00 p.m., Scottsdale Police Lt.
 Ron Dean arrived at Crane's apartment and took over the investigation.